Source: EPA, 2022

 - Emissions from 2010 are estimated as described in Memorandum: Emissions Overview: Hazardous Air Pollutants in Support of the Final Mercury and Air Toxics Standard.
 EPA-454/R-11-014.
 November 2011; Docket ID No. EPA-HQ-OAR-2009-0234-19914.

-Hazardous air pollutants (HAPs) emitted by power plants include mercury, acid gases (e.g., HCl, HF), non-mercury metallic toxics (e.g., arsenic, nickel, and chromium) and organic HAPs (e.g., formaldehyde, dioxin/furan).
-Exposure to these pollutants at certain concentrations and durations can increase chances of cancer and immune system damage, along with neurological, reproductive, developmental, respiratory, and other health problems.
+Hazardous air pollutants (HAPs) emitted by power plants include mercury, acid gases (e.g., hydrochloric acid, hydrofluoric acid), non-mercury metallic toxics (e.g., arsenic, nickel, and chromium) and organic HAPs (e.g., formaldehyde, dioxin/furan).
+Exposure to these pollutants at certain concentrations and durations can increase chances of neurological and developmental effects, cancer, and reproductive, respiratory, and other health problems.

 In 2011, EPA issued MATS, establishing national emission standards for mercury and other hazardous air pollutants for new and existing coal- and oil-fired power plants.
 The standards were finalized under section 112 of the Clean Air Act.
-The MATS emission standards were established using data from a 2010 information collection request (ICR) that was sent to selected coal- and oil- fired EGUs.
+The MATS emission standards were established using data from a 2010 information collection request that was sent to selected coal and oil burning power plants.